openmobilityfoundation/curb-data-specification/curbs/README.md

 Endpoint: `/curbs/space/<id>`
 Method: `GET`
 `data` Payload: the [Curb Space](#curb-space) object with the ID provided in the path.

+_Optional endpoint.
+If not implemented, the server should reply with `501 Not Implemented`._

 ### Query Parameters